realityzero/prod-env-variables/README.md

 # Production Environment Variables

-Use one set of environment variables on development branches and another set on the default branch.
+Use one set of environment variables bsaed on iProd boolean variable value

 ## Usage

 ### Inputs

 * `keys`: The environment variables to search replace with production values.
-* `defaultBranchName`: The default branch name (defaults to master).
+* `isProd`: Boolean variable indicating whether to use Production credentials or not.

 ### Example Workflow